elastic/integrations/packages/cloud_security_posture/docs/cspm.md

 # Cloud Security Posture Management

-The Cloud Security Posture Management (CSPM) integration allows you to identify and remediate configuration risks in the various cloud services you're leveraging in your environment, like storage, computer, and databases.
-It does this by evaluating the various services cloud services discovered in your environment against hardening guidelines defined by the Center for Internet Security (CIS).
-When configuration risks are identified, findings are generated to highlight misconfigured resources and provide step-by-step remediation instructions.
-Please read the [CSPM documentation](https://ela.st/cspm) for a complete overview of CSPM.
+The Cloud Security Posture Management (CSPM) integration discovers and evaluates the services in your cloud environment, like storage, compute, IAM, and more, against hardening guidelines defined by the Center for Internet Security (CIS) to help you identify and remediate configurations risks that could potentially undermine the confidentiality, integrity, and availability of your data in the cloud.

 ## Getting started with CSPM

-For in-depth, step-by-step instructions to help you get started with CSPM, please read through [our getting started guide](https://ela.st/cspm-get-started).
+For in-depth, step-by-step guidance to help you get started with CSPM, please read through [our getting started guide](https://ela.st/cspm-get-started).

 ## Using CSPM